dhsouthbend/databases/sections/3-insertdata.md

 [<<< Back](2-buildtable.md) - [Next >>>](3b-pythonic.md)

-# Inserting data into an SQL table
+# Inserting Data into an SQL Table

 Now that we have a table structure, we can insert some data.
 We need to create a new file for our next steps.
-Call it "insert.py".
+Call it `insert.py`.

 The syntax for inserting multiple records is: